junxit/us-congress-bills-115/metadata.md

 - 2018-01-09 — Placed on the Union Calendar, Calendar No. 369.
 - 2018-01-09 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-496.
 - 2018-01-09 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-496.
+- 2018-01-10 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.